zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 #### Line Input

 - If a non-grounded connection is acceptable, plug will be IEC C8.
 If ground is necessary, plug will be IEC C6
-- AC line input will be switch-toggled and protected (circuit breaker or user-replacable fuse, 1A)
+- AC line input will be switch-toggled and protected (circuit breaker or user-replacable fuse)
 - No ground fault monitoring.

 #### Housing

 - Case material undetermined at this point.
 Will need to be at least heat-resistant plastic.
 If metal, case will be earth grounded.
 - Two sets of openings for airflow, one of those will have a fan mounted internally.
-(Current fan candidate is CFM-5010V-043-260 by CUI Devices.)
 - All screws will be metric-threaded with a standard torx drive.
 - All externally-accessible screws will be countersunk flush with case or recessed into a counterbored hole.